Nnalue-Emeka/R_statistic/README.md

-#tatistical Analysis of Control trial outcome using R
+Statistical Analysis of Control trial outcome using R